tedunderwood/reviews/bpo/corexperiment/registrations/secondregistration.md

 We also, secondarily, hypothesize that the out-topic/in-topic difference will in general be greatest when a topic is most prevalent in the model.
 In other words, when a "science fiction" topic is just beginning to emerge in reception, books may not yet be very clearly sorted into that category.
 But when it reaches its peak (measured as the proportion of words in year Y assigned to the topic), we would expect it to be a more prominent category in reception.

+Since we're interested in a topic's peak relative to its own distribution, not its absolute size, we will measure a topic's relative "prevalence" in this experiment as `words in topic T, year Y / all words in topic T`.

-To formalize this as a hypothesis we can test: if we measure out-topic/in-topic difference for topic X in year Y, and the total prevalence of the topic in year Y, and aggregate those measurements across all years and topics, we expect a very small but significant (p < .05) correlation between the two variables.
+To formalize this as a hypothesis we can test: if we measure out-topic/in-topic difference for topic X in year Y, and the relative prevalence of the topic in year Y, and aggregate those measurements across all years and topics, we expect a very small but significant (p < .05) correlation between the two variables.

 It would also be interesting if this correlation were improved by sliding the two sets of measurements relative to each other on the timeline.
 In other words, do topics tend to reach peak prevalence *before*, or *after*, books are most clearly sorted into the topic?
 We'll pose that question for now in an exploratory way; it might help us frame a hypothesis about the causal relations between writing and reception.